Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ![Screen](./images/off1.png)

-You can also just stop the service or Virtual Machine in case you gonna need the resource.
+You can also just stop the service or the Virtual Machine in case you need the resource.
 Open the resource and click on Stop.

 ![Screen](./images/off2.png)